niquola/unifn/README.md

 A Clojure library designed to provide universal functions interface, which is composable by meta-data into chains and workflows.

-Inspired by pedestal & onyx
+Inspired by pedestal & onyx.

 ## Usage